brineylab/deepspeed/README.md

 I've written this assuming that you are using one of the following docker images: `kubeflow-deeplearning:v2024-02-21` or `brineylab/kubeflow-codeserver:v2024-03-13`.
 * Loading the `kubeflow-deeplearning:latest` image doesn't always pull the most updated version, so it is best to specify the version date.
-* If you are using an earlier version of images, deepspeed will not be installed.
-You will have to `pip install deepspeed` after installing the cudatoolkit in Step 1.

 1. Install the cudatookit (because it is not currently installed in our docker images):